heldbraden/test-repo-1/README.md

 # test-repo
-CPSC 3720 git tutorial for the purpose oflearning.
+CPSC 3720 git tutorial for the purpose of learning.